 Most milk cow dairies located in the proposed Management Zone are regulated under General Order R5-2013-0122 ("Reissued Waste Discharge Requirements General Order for Existing Milk Cow Dairies").
-Three dairies in the Southern Portion (Tulare Lake and Kaweah Subbasin Areas) of the KWA Management Zone are not regulated under this General Order, i.e., they operate under individual waste discharge requirements and are included in Section 3.3.1.3 below.
 The NTC with the Nitrate Control Program was sent to the dairies within the Kaweah Subbasin on May 29, 2020.
-The NTC has not yet been sent to dairies in the Tulare Lake Subbasin area (see schedule for Priority 2 areas above).
-Attachment B, Tables 4 and 6 list the milk cow dairies in the Tulare Lake and Kaweah Subbasins, respectively, that are members of the CVDRMP and participating in the Kings Water Alliance Management Zone.
-Attachment B, Tables 5 and 7 list the milk cow dairies in the Tulare Lake and Kaweah Subbasins that are not CVDRMP members.
-At the time of the submittal of this PMZP, the status of their participation in the Management Zone is unknown.
-The Management Zone will continue outreach efforts after PMZP submittal.
+The NTC has not yet been sent to dairies in the Priority 2Tulare Lake Subbasin and small part of Kaweah Subbasins (see schedule for Priority 2 areas above).
+Attachment B, Tables 4 and 6 list the milk cow dairies in the Tulare Lake and Kaweah Subbasins, respectively, that are members of the CVDRMP and, therefore, are participating (Kaweah subbasin) or plan to participate (Priority 2 areas) in the KWA Management Zone (as of FILL IN DATE).